 Q. I am interested in taking LIS 698-Practicum Seminar.
 What are the special features of this course?

-A. The practicum is a 3-credit course for which the main learning component is a supervised professional work experience and project.
+A. The practicum is a three-credit course for which the main learning component is a supervised professional work experience and project.
 The student works in a setting that reflects his/her interests as an information professional.
-The course requires a total of 125 credit hours consisting of about 100 credit hours working on-site, four 2 1/2 hour seminar sessions, and one major assignment in the form of a culminating practicum project related to the student's work experience and incorporates observation, critical thinking, evaluation, and research.
+The course requires a total of 125 credit hours consisting of about 100 credit hours working on-site, four two and a half hour seminar sessions, and one major assignment in the form of a culminating practicum project related to the student's work experience and incorporates observation, critical thinking, evaluation, and research.

 Q. What makes a practicum different from regular work experience.

 A. The practicum is defined as a learning experience incorporating mentoring and professional supervision in which work is viewed from critical and evaluative perspectives, in contrast to the notion of routine or regular work.